A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in

-Joint selection of fixed effects and random effects variances is evaluated through 50 simulated datasets using model (\ref{eq:model1cpt}) with only two groups for computational time reasons.
+Finally, the joint selection of fixed effects and random effects variances is evaluated through 100 simulated {data sets} using model (\ref{eq:model1cpt}) with only two groups for computational time reasons.
 Individual parameters are log-normally distributed.
 Error model parameters are set to $a=0.2$ and $b=0.02$.
-Fixed effects parameters are:
+Fixed effects parameters are: \begin{linenomath}